dafny-lang/dafny/docs/DafnyRef/Types.md

 semantics (e.g., it explains how to reason about finite iteration and recursion), and it is used in proofs (e.g., supporting lemmas about data structures use inductive proofs).
-Whereas induction deals with finite things (data, behavior, etc.), its dual, co-induction, deals with possibly infinite things.
-Co-induction, too, is important in programming and program verification: it arises in data definitions (e.g., lazy data structures), semantics (e.g., concurrency), and proofs (e.g., showing refinement in a co-inductive big-step semantics).
-It is thus desirable to have good support for both induction and co-induction in a system for constructing and reasoning about programs.
+Whereas induction deals with finite things (data, behavior, etc.), its dual, coinduction, deals with possibly infinite things.
+Co-induction, too, is important in programming and program verification: it arises in data definitions (e.g., lazy data structures), semantics (e.g., concurrency), and proofs (e.g., showing refinement in a coinductive big-step semantics).
+It is thus desirable to have good support for both induction and coinduction in a system for constructing and reasoning about programs.

 Co-datatypes and co-recursive functions make it possible to use lazily evaluated data structures (like in Haskell or Agda). _Greatest predicates_, defined by greatest fix-points, let programs state properties of such data structures (as can also be done in, for example, Coq).
-For the purpose of writing co-inductive proofs in the language, we introduce greatest and least lemmas.
-A greatest lemma invokes the co-induction hypothesis much like an inductive proof invokes the induction hypothesis.
-Underneath the hood, our co-inductive proofs are actually approached via induction: greatest and least lemmas provide a syntactic veneer around this approach.
+For the purpose of writing coinductive proofs in the language, we introduce greatest and least lemmas.
+A greatest lemma invokes the coinduction hypothesis much like an inductive proof invokes the induction hypothesis.
+Underneath the hood, our coinductive proofs are actually approached via induction: greatest and least lemmas provide a syntactic veneer around this approach.

-The following example gives a taste of how the co-inductive features in Dafny come together to give straightforward definitions of infinite matters.
+The following example gives a taste of how the coinductive features in Dafny come together to give straightforward definitions of infinite matters.
 ```dafny